davidsdevel/rocket-translator/README.md

 }
 ```

-To know more about states, and Javascript Management.
+To know more about states, and JavaScript Management.
 You can see [JavaScript Management](#js-management) section.

 ### Props <a name="props"></a>